cjratcliff/ml-compiled/docs/layers.rst

 Padding can ensure the different convolution sizes still have the same size of output.
 The pooling component can be concatenated by using a stride of length 1 for the pooling.

-9 are used in GoogLeNet, a 22-layer deep network and state of the art solution for ILSVRC 2014.
-The width of the filters increases from 256 to 1024 from the start to the end of GoogLeNet.
-Due to the removal of final fully connected layers it only has 5 million parameters and takes less than twice as long as AlexNet to train.

 5x5 convolutions are expensive so the `1x1 convolutions <https://ml-compiled.readthedocs.io/en/latest/layers.html#x1-convolutions>`_ make the architecture computationally viable.
 The 1x1 convolutions perform dimensionality reduction by reducing the number of filters.
 This is not a characteristic necessarily found in all 1x1 convolutions.
 Rather, the authors have specified to have the number of output filters less than the number of input filters.

+9 inception layers are used in GoogLeNet, a 22-layer deep network and state of the art solution for the ILSVRC in 2014.

 | **Proposed in**
 | `Going deeper with convolutions, Szegedy et al. (2014) <https://arxiv.org/pdf/1409.4842.pdf>`_